 Douglas M. Lambert, PhD is the Raymond E. Mason Chaired Professor Emeritus at Fisher College of Business and Academy Professor, The Ohio State University.

-He is also Director of The Global Supply Chain Forum, a team of academics and executives who have met regularly since 1992 to pursue the critical issues related to achieving excellence in Supply Chain Management.
+For 28 years, he was also Director of The Global Supply Chain Forum, a team of academics and executives who met regularly since 1992 to pursue the critical issues related to achieving excellence in Supply Chain Management.

-Professor Lambert’s research interests include supply chain management, the role of partnerships in achieving a competitive advantage, and measuring and selling the value created in business-to-business relationships.
+Professor Lambert’s professional expertise includes supply chain management, the role of partnerships in achieving a competitive advantage, and measuring and selling the value created in business-to-business relationships.
 Dr. Lambert is editor of Supply Chain Management: Processes, Partnerships, Performance, 4th edition, and co-author of, Building High-Performance Business Relationships, Fundamentals of Logistics Management, Strategic Logistics Management and Management in Marketing Channels.

 He has published more than 100 articles in journals such as Harvard Business Review, Industrial Marketing Management, Supply Chain Management: An International Journal, Supply Chain Management Review, Supply Chain Quarterly, Journal of Business Logistics, Journal of Marketing Management, and the Journal of Retailing.
 He was the co-founder and co-editor of the International Journal of Logistics Management 1989 to 2007.